| AFFORDABLE CAD/CAM SERIESGantry Mills…

 that have to be installed in the computer limit the flexibility of being

 able to use other computers to drive the mill.
+3. Are limit switches on each axis for

 greater safety and control?
 Is it fully enclosed with an interlocking